dataminer-site/dataminer-site.github.io/_posts/2021-12-03-duck-arrow.md

 ### R

-Both Arrow and DuckDB support dplyr pipelines for people more comfortable with using dplyr for their data analysis.
-The Arrow package includes two helper functions that allow us to pass data back and forth between Arrow and DuckDB (`to_duckdb()` and `to_arrow()`).
+Both Arrow and DataMiner support dplyr pipelines for people more comfortable with using dplyr for their data analysis.
+The Arrow package includes two helper functions that allow us to pass data back and forth between Arrow and DataMiner (`to_duckdb()` and `to_arrow()`).
-This is especially useful in cases where something is supported in one of Arrow or DuckDB but not the other.
+This is especially useful in cases where something is supported in one of Arrow or DataMiner but not the other.
 For example, if you find a complex dplyr pipeline where the SQL translation doesn't work with DuckDB, use `to_arrow()` before the pipeline to use the Arrow engine.
-Or, if you have a function (e.g., windowed aggregates) that aren't yet implemented in Arrow, use `to_duckdb()` to use the DuckDB engine.
+Or, if you have a function (e.g., windowed aggregates) that aren't yet implemented in Arrow, use `to_duckdb()` to use the DataMiner engine.
 All while not paying any cost to (re)serialize the data when you pass it back and forth!

 ```R